jakubBone/Connection-Pool-Library/README.md

 Designed as an alternative to ready-made solutions, this project aims to provide an in-depth understanding of connection management and its challenges in multi-threaded environments.

-Watch the [Performance Test Video](https://www.youtube.com/watch?v=FgS-QVvKML4) to see the implementation in action.
+Watch the [Stress Test Video](https://www.youtube.com/watch?v=HYUYge7koJs) to see the implementation in action.

 ## 🎯 Features